 After all, it’s a whole lot easier to earn $100,000 a year and spend less than $75,000 than it is to make $50,000 a year and live off of $30,000.

 Living Far Below Your Means

-The real trick to accumulating wealth isn’t just living below your means.
+The real trick to accumulating wealth isn’t just living within your means.
 In most situations, it’s living far below your means.
-To get rich, you need to widen the gap between how much you earn and how much you spend.
+To get rich and increase your net worth, you need to widen the gap between how much you earn and how much you spend.

 You can do this in one of three ways.